 General Manager of a 5 star hotel or similar – This job is commonly occupied by foreigners in the hotel industry.
 General managers usually work on a rotational basis, meaning they commit to 1-2 years at one hotel and then they’re moved to the next city or country where they’re needed.
 Experience in this field is a general requirement, so unless this is your current field of work, you’d likely struggle to step into a position of this nature.

-Teaching English – If you are from a native English speaking country then it could be easy to find yourself a job in Bali.
-Pay scales vary from school to school, with international schools paying the most, national plus schools being the runner up and English institutes like English First coming in last.
 The pay comes along with your experience and credentials, meaning you will need a much higher degree to teach at an international school and less so with places like English First and English Town.
 The latter places should handle your visa, although their pay is barely enough for a newcomer to Bali to survive on.
 Having a TEFL or CELTA is highly recommended.
 These jobs can sometimes be arranged before coming to Bali.

 Over the past decade these jobs have become incredibly more competitive, as teachers with an abundance of experience deciding to move to Bali immediately make the top of the shortlist.
 Schools are, after all, a business, a thriving business.
 Regularly check for new schools opening, you might just get lucky.
+But as time goes on, it’s getting more difficult to find a job that can let you work legally in Bali.

 Special Skilled Work – If you have special skills, such as interior design or real estate marketing, you might be able to find a place that will hire you in Bali.
 Try submitting an ad in the Bali Advertiser to see you get a bite.
 Some larger restaurants and bars, The Forge as an example, will often hire foreigners for positions such as general manager, head chef, and marketing director.